 While the world’s most valuable private venture-backed company remains formidable and well-financed, the company’s deepening struggles have opened an opportunity for its many rivals.
 We used CB Insights data to compare the war chest of Uber against other players within the ride-hailing space.
 These companies are also sometimes referred to as transportation network companies (TNCs), and some provide logistical services beyond passenger transport.

 As recently as two years ago, it seemed that Uber was poised to dominate ride-hailing markets across the globe, flush with cash and riding the peak of the unicorn craze.
 The company stayed true to Kalanick’s aggressive growth philosophies, venturing into countries from China to Brazil.

 With Uber’s retrenchment in China and Eastern Europe, the company has reversed course from indiscriminately pouring resources across the globe.
-Although the company’s war chest remains formidable, its competitors now sport impressive arsenals of their own.
+Although the company’s war chest remains formidable, especially with the addition of $1B in proposed funding from SoftBank and Dragoneer Investment Group, its competitors now sport impressive arsenals of their own.
 All of Uber’s well-capitalized rivals, both domestically and internationally, have raised significant new financing in 2017 as Uber itself has stumbled from crisis to crisis.

 QUARTERLY FUNDING TRENDS (EX-UBER)